 - The membership is expected to adopt the technical guidelines produced by the Association appropriate to the technical division(s) to which the relevant Member belongs as a minimum standard

-- Contractor members (GCo, ICo and Co) agree to be audited against the Association’s guidelines where required by a client contract
+- Contractor Members (GCo, ICo and Co) agree to be audited by the Secretariat

 - Members agree to have an overall quality management system, which must include a safety management system